tonethar/IGME-330-Spring-2019/projects/project-1.md

     - The Audio Visualizer ICE redraws the entire canvas every turn.
 Consider NOT doing so, and allowing drawing to accumulate on the canvas - a moving sprite drawing a trail for example - and then the entire layer either slowly fading or being wiped and started over.
     - The above could be implemented on a second canvas like we did in the Paint Part II ICE.
 This second canvas could also be toggled on and off by the user.
     - Not everything has to be drawn at 60 frames/second - use `setInterval()` or similar to achieve this
-    - Consider using motion detection or face tracking data to influence your visualization.
+    - Consider using motion detection or face tracking data to influence your visualization

 <a id="III"></a>

 ## III.
 Documentation
-  - Include a file where you document your process, cite any sources, tell me where to find anything special you want me to see, and also explain how you met the requirements.
-Finally, you must give yourself an overall grade for the project that you feel fairly represents what its worth
-  - If you worked in a team, explain what each team member did.
-Remember, everyone is responsible for contributing throughout the project, not just to one aspect
+  -  Both team members will individually submit final docs
+    - It's a good idea to document things as you are working on the project
+    - Consider setting up a google doc right away so that you can posts links and other information there as you are working.
+ - Elucidate how you met the 7 categories of requirements, and be specific about any extras you did - i.e. where you went "above and beyond"
+ - Discuss what went right and what went wrong.
+List what features you would have liked to add to the project if you'd had more time/energy
+ - Declare any non-course resources (libraries, sounds, images, tutorials, sample code) you utilized, in both your code comments, and in the final documentation of the project.
+Note: You don't have to document that you used the code I gave you in class.
+- Precisely detail the contributions of each partner to the overall project.
+- Grade yourself, your partner, and the overall project and justify it.
+Use a grade of 0-100%.

 <a id="IV"></a>